glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 This readme uses $ASSET to indicate a place where the asset ticker should be used, and the asset ticker is always an all-caps version of the assetId.
-For example, if the assetId is "glw", then $ASSET is GLW.
+For example, if the assetId is "GLW", then $ASSET is GLW.

 Each farm is its own visual card, and the user can configure the following values for the farm: